makeplane/helm-charts/charts/plane-ce/README.md

               --set ingress.minioHost="plane-minio.example.com" \
               --set ingress.rabbitmqHost="plane-mq.example.com" \
               --set ingress.ingressClass=nginx \
-              --set postgres.storageClass=longhorn \
-              --set redis.storageClass=longhorn \
-              --set minio.storageClass=longhorn \
-              --set rabbitmq.storageClass=longhorn \
               --timeout 10m \
               --wait \
               --wait-for-jobs
           ```

-        > This is the minimum required to set up Plane-CE.
-You can change the default namespace from `plane-ce`, the default appname
+        > This is the basic setup required for Plane-CE.
+You can customize the default values for namespace and appname as needed.
+Additional settings can be configured by referring to the Configuration Settings section.<br>

-        from `plane-app`, the default storage class from `[postgres, redis, minio].storageClass`, and the default ingress class from `ingress.ingressClass` to whatever you would like to.<br> <br>
-        You can also pass other settings referring to `Configuration Settings` section.
+        Using a Custom StorageClass

+        To specify a custom StorageClass for Plane-CE components, add the following options to the above `helm upgrade --install` command:
+        ```bash
+        --set postgres.storageClass=<your-storageclass-name>
+        --set redis.storageClass=<your-storageclass-name>
+        --set minio.storageClass=<your-storageclass-name>
+        --set rabbitmq.storageClass=<your-storageclass-name>
+        ```
       - Advance set-up<br>
         For more control over your set-up, run the script below to download the `values.yaml` file and and edit using any editor like Vim or Nano.